This section explains the rule behind the result in plain language.

 How to use the investment return calculator

 Measure gain, loss and return percentage on an investment.
-Use this page for a fast estimate, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.
+Use this page for a quick working answer, compare a few scenarios, and adjust the inputs until the result matches what you need to decide.

 This tool also sits inside the CalcBeacon finance cluster.
 That makes it easier to find from category pages, related tools, and supporting guides when you want to compare options.